Polished original Brass window latches for the right lower section of each

 Help Theodore Roosevelt's Maine Ride get back on track!
 Once restored,

 you will be able to ride in luxury on this National Register Treasure at

 Seashore Trolley Museum in Kennebunkport, Maine.

-Please Consider Making a Donation to the Narcissus Project.
+Please Consider Making a Donation to the project of the National Register of Historic Places member, Narcissus.
 We are currently raising funds to tell the incredible story of this Maine gem.

 Various News stories during the summer of 2015 about the

 Narcissus and its connection to Theodore Roosevelt.
 TR